up42/up42-py/docs/reference/jobcollection-reference.md

 ### info

-The `info` attribute returns metadata of jobs in the job collection.
+The `info` attribute returns metadata of jobs in a job collection.

 The returned format is `dict[str, dict]`.